MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-handling-reordering-policies.md

 Apart from using the Order policy, the order-to-order link can be applied during planning in the following ways:

-* When using the Make-to-Order manufacturing policy to create multi-level or project type works orders (producing needed components on the same works order).
+* When using the Make-to-Order manufacturing policy to create multi-level or project type production orders (producing needed components on the same production order).
-* When using the Sales Order Planning feature to create a works order from a sales order.
+* When using the Sales Order Planning feature to create a production order from a sales order.

 Even if a manufacturing company considers itself as a make-to-order environment, it might be best to use a Lot-for-Lot reordering policy if the items are pure standard without variation in attributes.
 As a result, the system will use unplanned inventory and only accumulates sales orders with the same shipment date or within a defined time bucket.